jiansongyang/scrapy-auto-translation-middleware/README.md

 Google Translation requires an API Key for each translation service request so you need to specify the key in the settings.py as well:

     GOOGLE_CLOUD_API_KEY="<api.key.you.got.from.google.cloud>"
-If you don't feel
+If you don't feel comfortable to hard-code your API key in settings.py, you have an other option to specify the key as

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzY2NzI2MDcsMTczOTYwNTcxNywtMT
+eyJoaXN0b3J5IjpbNDU3Nzg4MTUsMTczOTYwNTcxNywtMTIzOD
-IzODE5MTQyOSw2Njk4OTc1NCwxNzIxNDMzOTAwLDE0Mjc3NjQ5
+E5MTQyOSw2Njk4OTc1NCwxNzIxNDMzOTAwLDE0Mjc3NjQ5NDIs
-NDIsMTU0ODU4MTc0MiwtNjg0MDc1NDY5LDYxNjI0MTg3OSw1Nj
+MTU0ODU4MTc0MiwtNjg0MDc1NDY5LDYxNjI0MTg3OSw1NjA5MD
-A5MDQ1OSwtMjAyNjk5NzU4NSwtMjMwMDkxODQ3LC0xMTgyMzE1
+Q1OSwtMjAyNjk5NzU4NSwtMjMwMDkxODQ3LC0xMTgyMzE1OTk5
-OTk5LC04OTkwOTIzODgsMTAwNTkxOTM4MiwtMTQ2MzA2NzgyOS
+LC04OTkwOTIzODgsMTAwNTkxOTM4MiwtMTQ2MzA2NzgyOSw3MD
-w3MDM1MzI3LC05ODc5MjE3MywtMjEwMzE1ODEzNywtODg1NDg5
+M1MzI3LC05ODc5MjE3MywtMjEwMzE1ODEzNywtODg1NDg5MjZd
-MjZdfQ==
+fQ==
 -->